jspm/jspm-resolve/resolver-spec.md

 >       1. Set _pjson_ to the output of the JSON parser applied to the contents of _"${path}/package.json"_, continuing on abrupt completion.
 >       1. If _pjson?.configFiles?.jspm_ is a relative URL without backtracking,
 >          1. Set _jspmConfigPath_ to the URL resolution of _pjson.configFiles.jspm_ to _path_.
->       1. If _pjson?.directories?.lib is a relative URL without backtracking,
+>       1. If _pjson?.directories?.lib is a relative path without backtracking,
 >          1. Set _baseUrl_ to the URL resolution of _pjson.directories.lib_ to _path_.
->       1. If _pjson?.directories?.dist is a relative URL without backtracking,
+>       1. If _pjson?.directories?.dist is a relative path without backtracking,
 >          1. If the environment conditional _production_ is _true_,
 >             1. Set _baseUrl_ to the URL resolution of _pjson.directories.dist_ to _path_.
 >       1. If _baseUrl_ has a trailing _"/"_, then remove it.